khedoros/uw-engine/README.md

 Function A: 1 argument.
 The argument is a rate to fade from black to the current frame.
 Same rules apply as in the fade-out function.

 Function B: 1 argument.
 I'm not sure what it does.
+Argument is a frame number that shouldn't be the "current" frame.
+This clears flag bit0 and sets flag bit1.

 Function C: 1 argument.
 Not sure what it does.
+The argument is used as a boolean value.
+Odd numbers are true.
+Even are false (i.e. it just looks at bit0 of the value).
+It sets/unsets bit4 of the flag.

 Function D: 3 arguments.
 First arg is a palette index.
 Second is text (these two are the same as function 0).
 Third arg is the number of a .voc sound file to play.

 Function E: 2 arguments.
-Not sure what it does.
+Might pause on current frame for different amounts of time, depending on whether audio is enabled.
+Current frame is used as a frame number arg. arg0 is used as a time if flag bit5 is clear, arg1 is used if flag bit5 is set.
+I think bit5 is related to whether digital sound is active or not.

 Function F: 0 arguments.
 Plays the "Klang" sound effect (MIDI bank 1, patch 3, using 0-based numbering)